IRTF-HRPC/drafts/draft-guidelines.md

 Explanation:
 The Internet was able to be developed into the global network of networks because of the existence of open, non-proprietary standards {{Zittrain}}.
 They are crucial for enabling interoperability.
 Yet, open standards are not explicitly defined within the IETF.
 On the subject, {{RFC2026}} states: "Various national and international standards bodies, such as ANSI, ISO, IEEE, and ITU-T, develop a variety of protocol and service specifications that are similar to Technical Specifications defined at the IETF.
 National and international groups also publish "implementors' agreements" that are analogous to Applicability Statements, capturing a body of implementation-specific detail concerned with the practical application of their standards.
 All of these are considered to be "open external standards" for the purposes of the Internet Standards Process."
 Similarly, {{RFC3935}} does not define open standards but does emphasize the importance of an "open process", i.e. "any interested person can participate in the work, know what is being decided, and make his or her voice heard on the issue."

-Open standards are important as they allow for permissionless innovation, which is important to maintain the freedom and ability to freely create and deploy new protocols on top of the communications constructs that currently exist.
+Open standards (and open source software) allow users to glean information about how the tools they are using work, including the tools' security and privacy properties.
+They additionally allow for permissionless innovation, which is important to maintain the freedom and ability to freely create and deploy new protocols on top of the communications constructs that currently exist.
 It is at the heart of the Internet as we know it, and to maintain its fundamentally open nature, we need to be mindful of the need for developing open standards.

 All standards that need to be normatively implemented should be freely available and with reasonable protection for patent infringement claims, so it can also be implemented in open source or free software.
 Patents have often held back open standardization or been used against those deploying open standards, particularly in the domain of cryptography {{newegg}}.
 An exemption of this is sometimes made when a protocol is standardized that normatively relies on specifications produced by others SDOs that are not freely available.
 Patents in open standards or in normative references to other standards should have a patent disclosure {{notewell}}, royalty-free licensing {{patentpolicy}}, or some other form of fair, reasonable and non-discriminatory terms.